gavargas2000/zero-gabriel/README.md

 I used the index.html file to test the Websocket endpoint, added the file to the project in case you want to use it too and just change the json objects.
+You can of course use it several times with the same session_id, and different elements as described on the Assigment.

 The code contains inline comments for some of the decisions made.